 These are available from the school office priced at £4 each.
+Water bottles are also available at a cost of £2, and replacement lids are available for 20p.

 Lost property

 There is a Lost Property trolley outside the office which is emptied termly.
 Avoid having to rummage through by naming everything your child may remove (including shoes)!